ajrheng/nn-smc/README.md

 Similarly, a folder with the timestamp is created in `/run_logs/nn`.
 Inside, `log.txt` outputs the current run and some basic information.
 After completion, `results.txt` contains the overall MSE and average restarts, and a plot of the mean and median squared error is shown in `smc_results.png`.

-## Liu-West Resampler
+## Liu-West and Bootstrap Resamplers
-For LW, as there is no need for any training, we can proceed to run the resampler directl,
+For LW and BS, as there is no need for any training, we can proceed to run the resampler directly,
 ```
-python run.py --resampler lw
+python run.py --resampler [lw,bs]
 ```
-Identical to the NN reasmpler, the same outputs are stored in `/run_logs/lw`.
+Identical to the NN resampler, the same outputs are stored in `/run_logs/lw` or `/run_logs/bs`.